Silicon Valley Orthopaedics

 Hips severely affected by arthritis are one of the most common reasons for joint replacement surgery.
-If you think you might need a total hip replacement, Nic Gay, MD, Masi Reynolds, MD, and the team at Silicon Valley Orthopaedics in Fremont and Foster City, California, can help.
+If you think you might need a total hip replacement, Nic Gay, MD, Masi Reynolds, MD, George Thabit III, MD, and the team at Silicon Valley Orthopaedics in Fremont, Los Gatos, Menlo Park, and Foster City, California, can help.
 They are experts in performing advanced hip replacement surgery using minimally invasive techniques when possible to aid recovery.
 To find out if total hip replacement is right for you, call Silicon Valley Orthopaedics or book an appointment online today.

 You might need to undergo total hip replacement surgery if your hip joint is beyond repair.
 The most likely cause of severe hip damage requiring total joint replacement is advanced arthritis.